What do I do if my Telstra Smart Home camera is offline?

 Every home is different, but we recommend that your camera is placed within 20 metres of your modem.

 - Move your camera closer to your modem.
 If necessary, unplug your camera to move it to a new location.

 - Use the app to see if the camera has a stronger connection in the new location.

 If you do see an improvement in the new location, but would rather keep your camera in the original location, you can either:

 - Connect the camera to the modem using an ethernet cable and the splitter cable included in your Telstra Smart Home kit, or

 - Use a Wi-Fi range extender.

-If the above steps do not resolve the problem, then please reach out on 13 22 00 and say ‘smart home support’ to speak with one of our tech experts.
+If the above steps do not resolve the problem, then please contact us and say ‘smart home support’ to speak with one of our tech experts.